dwhiffing/fury/content/aar/pf/body.md

 10. Kuril Crackdown, USN double carrier strike on the Kuril Islands

-11. You sunk my Battleship, USS New Jersey is ambushed in the Philippian Sea
+11. You sank my Battleship, USS New Jersey is ambushed in the Philippian Sea (Soviet player)

-12. Wolfpack, TBC
+12. Wolfpack, TBC (Soviet player)

 13. TBC, TBC